2020 United States House of Representatives elections in Florida: District 16

 The 16th district encompasses the southern Tampa Bay area and southern Florida Suncoast, and includes all of Manatee County, as well as parts of Hillsborough and Sarasota counties.
 The district includes the cities of Sarasota, Bradenton, and Sun City Center.
-Republican Vern Buchanan, who has represented the district since 2007, was reelected with 54% of the vote in 2018.
+Republican Vern Buchanan, who had represented the district since 2007, was reelected with 54% of the vote in 2018.

 This district was included on the list of Republican-held seats the Democratic Congressional Campaign Committee targeted in 2020.